31 CAPITAL MANAGEMENT

 b ) The fair value of the remaining financial instruments is determined using discounted cash flow analysis.

 Level 1 : Level 1 hierarchy includes financial instruments measured using quoted prices.
-This includes listed equity instruments, mutual funds, bonds that have quoted price.
+This includes listed equity instruments, mutual funds that have quoted price.
 The fair value of all equity instruments which are traded in the stock exchanges is valued using the closing price as at the reporting period.

-Level 2 : The fair value of financial instruments that are not traded in an active market is determined using book value calculated on the basis of latest audited financial statements as available with the management or are valued at cost as no information is available with the management.
+Level 2 : The fair value of financial instruments that are not traded in an active market is determined using book value calculated on the basis of latest audited financial statements as available with the management.

 iv Credit Risk: